oracle/fastr/documentation/dev/testing.md

     $ mx installpkgs --pkg-pattern '^A3$'

 Install the `A3` package (and its dependents) in `$R_LIBS_USER`, creating the `package.blacklist` file first if it does not exist.
 The dependents (`xtable`, `pbapply`) will be installed implicitly by the  underlying R install.packages function

+    $ mx installpkgs --repos CRAN=file://path-to-local-cran-mirror --pkg-pattern '^A3$'

+Similar to above but uses a local CRAN mirror stored in `path-to-local-cran-mirror`.

     $ mx installpkgs --install-dependents-first--pkg-pattern '^A3$'